weaversa/cryptol-course/labs/Demos/Sudoku.md

 > precisely 9 elements, each of which is a sequence of 9 elements
 > themselves, each of which are 4-bit words.
 (Technically, the type
 > `[4]` also represents a sequence of precisely 4 elements, each of
 > which are bits.
-But it’s easier to read that as 4-bit words.
+But it's easier to read that as 4-bit words.
 The
 > type `[4]` and `[4]Bit` are synonymous in Cryptol, and can be used
 > interchangeably in all contexts.)
 >